JannatMokarrama07/portfolio/README.md

 **Graduate Research Assistant @ Northern Illinois University (_Spring 2024 - Fall 2024_, _Summer 2022_, _Summer 2023_)**
 - Drafted, published, and presented research papers in several conferences on youth research uptakes in the US policy.
-- <p align="justify"> Assisted in investigating project use-cases, modeling research, and organizing writing for a grant proposal to **NSF** on research policy gaps. </p>
+- Assisted in investigating project use-cases, modeling research, and organizing writing for a grant proposal to <b>NSF</b> on research policy gaps.
 - Increased model performance from 50% to 75% utilizing several readability and lexical diversity metrics for classifying policy citations.

 **Lecturer @ Department of Computer Science and Engineering, Port City International University (PCIU), Chittagong, Bangladesh (_July 2017 - July 2021_)**
-- <p align="justify"> Designed course materials, syllabi, and lesson plans and delivered lectures, tutorials, and laboratory sessions. </p>
+- Designed course materials, syllabi, and lesson plans and delivered lectures, tutorials, and laboratory sessions.
-- Faculty Advisor @ _PCIU Computer Club_.
+- Faculty Advisor @ _PCIU Computer Club.
 - Co-chair @ Web and Media Committee, ICSDTIR-2021.
 - Worked in several committees responsible for organizing seminars, preparing workloads, scheduling exam routines, etc. for the department.